rednafi/rednafi.com/content/misc/fixed_time_task_scheduling_with_at.md

 ```

-On modern MacOS like Ventura, unfortunately, this requires disabling [SIP][sip].
-Next,
+On modern MacOS like Ventura, unfortunately, this requires disabling [SIP].
+Next, you'll
-you'll need to provide full disk access to `atrun`.
+need to provide full disk access to `atrun`.
 To do so:

 * Open Spotlight and type in *Allow full disk access*.
 * On the left panel, click on *Allow applications to access all user files*.

-![scr-allow-app-to-access-all-user-files][scr-a]
+![image_1]

 * On the right panel, add `/usr/libexec/atrun` to the list of allowed apps.
 Press
 `cmd + shift + g` and type in the full path of `atrun`.

-![scr-add-atrun-to-allow-disk-list][scr-b]
+![image_2]

-You can learn more about making `atrun` work on MacOS [here][atrun-disk-access].
+You can learn more about making `atrun` work on MacOS [here].
+Although I'm using MacOS for
-Although I'm using MacOS for development, In my particular case, making `at` work on
+development, In my particular case, making `at` work on MacOS wasn't the first priority
-MacOS wasn't the first priority because I deployed the final solution to an Ubuntu
+because I deployed the final solution to an Ubuntu container.
-container.

 ## A few examples

-The following sections demonstrates some examples of scheduling commands to be executed
+The following sections demonstrates some examples of scheduling commands to be executed in a
-in a few different scenarios.
+few different scenarios.

 ### Schedule at a specific time